This article has links to products and services we love, which we may make commission from.

 Edinburgh Castle For Pre-Christmas Lunch

-While Edinburgh Castle doesn’t offer a Christmas dinner option on Christmas Day, we know this is a popular festive foodie bucket list so we wanted to include a general overview of why guests love it.
+While Edinburgh Castle doesn’t offer a Christmas dinner option on Christmas Day, this is a popular festive foodie bucket list, so we wanted to include a general overview of why guests love it.

-The Castle itself offers you uninterrupted views across the Lothians and Fife and is truly magical in that twilight time before darkness fully descends upon the city.
+The Castle itself offers uninterrupted views across the Lothians and Fife and is truly magical at twilight before darkness fully descends upon the city.

-The festive fayre on offer gives you the best of Scottish produce and is only around £60 per person to enjoy.
+The festive fayre on offer features the best of Scottish produce and costs from £35 per person.

 Other Areas Near Edinburgh City Centre